langchain-ai/langsmith-sdk/js/README.md

 Sign up for [LangSmith](https://smith.langchain.com/) using your GitHub, Discord accounts, or an email address and password.
 If you sign up with an email, make sure to verify your email address before logging in.

-Then, create a unique API key on the [Settings Page](https://smith.langchain.com/settings), which is found in the menu at the top right corner of the page.
+Then, create a unique API key on the [Settings Page](https://smith.langchain.com/settings).

 Note: Save the API Key in a secure location.
 It will not be shown again.